-Primary protection methods against enzyme exposure are the use of ventilation, engineering control and work processes to control exposures below the DMEL.
-If the primary protection against respiratory enzyme exposure is in place face mask equipped with P3 filter will not be necessary.
-However, certain operations and situations require the use of respiratory protection such as spill clean-up, during cleaning or repair of machinery contaminated with enzymes or when air monitoring has indicated a high enzyme level.
+Certain operations and situations always require the use of full-face masks.
+These operations include spill clean-up, cleaning or repair of machinery contaminated with enzymes or when air monitoring has indicated a high enzyme level.
 In such cases, respiratory protection approved and selected for use against dust or aerosol should be used; i.e. face masks equipped with P3 filters.

 The respiratory protection must be checked for proper fit and function each time it is used.
-Gloves and goggles may be appropriate protective measures in such situations as well.